-- Give assignments that are brief!
+- Give assignments that are SUPER brief!
 Kindergarteners’ attention spans are short.
 So their homework should be short, too!
-Send home nightly tasks that can be completed in about 10 or 15 minutes.
+Send home nightly tasks that can be completed in about 5-10 minutes.
 If you send home a weekly homework packet, make sure to educate parents about the importance of doing some each night (rather than all of it on Thursday night!).
 Check in periodically with students and parents to make sure that the homework isn’t taking too long.

 - Provide tasks that are meaningful.
 I have to think that an assignment like “Find 4 things in your house that start with the letter g.
 Draw them on this paper” is more fun and engaging than a worksheet on the letter g!
 When possible, involve family members in completing the homework.
 Games and scavenger hunts can get everyone in the family involved!

 - Assign tasks at the right difficulty level.
 Why assign homework at all if it’s way too easy or way too hard?
 It may take a little time, but giving students slightly different homework can help maximize its effectiveness.